AlphaJack/toc/README.md

 Notice how `toc` recognized the shebang for `node` and added the table of contents after it.
 If you run again `toc -f example.js`, it recognizes that there is no need to update the toc, as no changes have been made.

-However, if you add new sections to the file, it will update the file accordingly:
+However, if you add new sections to the file and run again `toc -f example.js`, it will update the file accordingly:

 ```
 Updating toc in file example.js